In this article, we take you through the most important things to consider when choosing a replacement for Google Hire.

 Looking for a Google Hire replacement?

-Get your free demo and discover how we make switching to Pinpoint a breeze.
+Get your free demo and discover how we make switching to Pinpoint simple.